ezodude/kube-guard/README.md

 ## Up and running with Kube Guard

-First clone the repo to the correct location in the `GOPATH`.

-Once cloned, please navigate to the project's root directory.
+Ensure you're in the project's root directory.

 ### Running the API server